ShivamShrivastava/Smart-Mirror/.github/CONTRIBUTING.md

 Please only submit reproducible issues.

-If you're not sure if it's a real bug or if it's just you, please open a topic on the forum: [https://forum.magicmirror.builders/category/15/bug-hunt](https://forum.magicmirror.builders/category/15/bug-hunt)
+If you're not sure if it's a real bug or if it's just you, please open a topic on the forum: [https://forum.Smartmirror.builders/category/15/bug-hunt](https://forum.Smartmirror.builders/category/15/bug-hunt)
-Problems installing or configuring your MagicMirror?
-Check out: [https://forum.magicmirror.builders/category/10/troubleshooting](https://forum.magicmirror.builders/category/10/troubleshooting)
+Problems installing or configuring your SmartMirror?
+Check out: [https://forum.Smartmirror.builders/category/10/troubleshooting](https://forum.Smartmirror.builders/category/10/troubleshooting)

 When submitting a new issue, please supply the following information: